Last Updated on January 15, 2022 by Grow with Bovees

 The capacity dictates the amount of compost scraps a crock can hold.
 If you have the potential to produce a lot of kitchen waste then go for a higher capacity compost crock, such as the Akaboo, our #1 model, which has a 1.8 gallon (6.81l) capacity.

 The material a compost crock is made of plays an important role in the durability of the bin and the quality of compost.

 Plastic Composting Crock

-Personally I would steer clear of kitchen compost crocks made of plastic, as plastic can leak toxic chemicals into your compost.
-They are also prone to absorbing smells, so will have a limited life span on that basis.
+Personally, I would steer clear of kitchen compost crocks made of plastic, as plastic can leak toxic chemicals into your compost.
+They are also prone to absorbing smells, so they will have a limited life span on that basis.

 Stainless Steel Compost Crock